nkcheung/DQN-for-Unity-ML-Agent/README.md

 # Deep Q Learning to solve Unity ML Banana Collector environment

 This project is one of the three projects in the Udacity Deep Reinforcement Learning Nanodegree.
-The code was expanded and adapted based on a DQN tutorial developed by the Udacity DRL Team, in which the original code was used to solve OpenAI's Lunar Lander environment.
+The code was expanded and adapted based on a DQN tutorial developed by the Udacity DRL Team.

 ## The Environment